 EXPERT TIP: Use wet hands to prevent the mixture from sticking to your fingers.
 Re-wet your hands every few balls or so, as needed.

-Bake for 30 minutes in your preheated oven and let your lentil meatballs cool for about 5 minutes before handling. (photos 9-10)
+Bake your lentil meatballs for 30 minutes in your preheated oven and let them cool for about 5 minutes before handling. (photos 9-10)

 This will help them firm up more.